lucas-labs/kypi/README.md

 ## What is kypi?

-**kypi** is a tiny, type-safe toolkit for building API clients in TypeScript, with optional React integration.
+**kypi** is a small, type-safe toolkit for building API clients in TypeScript, with optional React integration.

 It's built on top of the fantastic [`ky`](https://github.com/sindresorhus/ky) HTTP client by [Sindre Sorhus](https://sindresorhus.com/) (thank you Sindre! 🙏), and aims to make API clients in your apps as delightful as making raw requests with `ky`.